HInquisition/ObsidianVault/KnowledgeVault/Concurrency.md

 # Concurrency

 A concurrent piece of software utilizes multiple **flows of control** to solve a problem.
-These flows of control might be implemented as multiple **[[Threads]]** running within the context of a single [[Process|process]], or multiple cooperating processes running either on a single computer or multiple computers.
+These flows of control might be implemented as multiple **[[Threads]]** running within the context of a single [[Processes|process]], or multiple cooperating processes running either on a single computer or multiple computers.
 Multiple flows of control can also be implemented within a process using other techniques such as [[Fibers]] or [[Coroutines]].

 The primary factor that distinguishes concurrent programming from sequential programming is the **reading and/or writing of shared data**.
 If we have two or more flows of control, each operating on a totally independent block of data, then this is not technically an example of concurrency—it’s just “computing at the same time.”